particle-iot/docs/src/content/reference/device-os/firmware.md

 // What goes inside is any valid code that can be executed.
 Here, we use a function call.
 // Using a single function is preferable to having several `STARTUP()` calls.
 STARTUP( setup_the_fundulating_conbobulator() );
 ```

+Typically an application will have its initialization code in the `setup()` function.
+Using `SYSTEM_THREAD(ENABLED)` reduces the amount of time before setup is called to milliseconds and is the recommended method of calling code early.

+The `STARTUP()` function instructs the system to execute the code even earlier, however there are limitations:

+- STARTUP should only be used for things like setting GPIO state very early.
+- Avoid using most system calls except as listed below.
+For example, you cannot use System.sleep(), any Particle calls like Particle.publish(), etc.
+- Avoid using I2C (Wire) and SPI from STARTUP.
+- The order of globally constructed objects is unpredictable and you should not rely on global variables being fully initialized.

 The code referenced by `STARTUP()` is executed very early in the startup sequence, so it's best suited
 to initializing digital I/O and peripherals.
 Networking setup code should still be placed in `setup()`.
 {{#if has-wifi-antenna-switch}}
-Although there is one notable exception - `WiFi.selectAntenna()` should be called from `STARTUP()` to select the default antenna before the Wi-Fi connection is made.
+Although there is one notable exception - `WiFi.selectAntenna()` should be called from `STARTUP()` to select the default antenna before the Wi-Fi connection is made on the Photon and P1.
 {{/if}}

-_Note that when startup code performs digital I/O, there will still be a period of at least few hundred milliseconds
+Note that when startup code performs digital I/O, there will still be a period of at least few hundred milliseconds
 where the I/O pins are in their default power-on state, namely `INPUT`.
 Circuits should be designed with this
-in mind, using pullup/pulldown resistors as appropriate._
+in mind, using pullup/pulldown resistors as appropriate.
+For Gen 2 devices, see note below about JTAG/SWD as well.

+---

+{{note op="start" type="gen2"}}
+Some acceptable calls to make from `STARTUP()` on Gen 2 devices (Photon, P1, Electron, E Series) include:

+- `cellular_credentials_set()`
+- `WiFi.selectAntenna()`
+- `Mouse.begin()`
+- `Keyboard.begin()`

+On Gen 2 devices, beware when using pins D3, D5, D6, and D7 as OUTPUT controlling external devices on Gen 2 devices.
+After reset, these pins will be briefly taken over for JTAG/SWD, before being restored to the default high-impedance INPUT state during boot.

+- D3, D5, and D7 are pulled high with a pull-up
+- D6 is pulled low with a pull-down
+- D4 is left floating

+The brief change in state (especially when connected to a MOSFET that can be triggered by the pull-up or pull-down) may cause issues when using these pins in certain circuits.
+Using STARTUP will not prevent this!
+{{note op="end"}}

 ### PRODUCT_ID()